Wayne UNC Health Care: Respecting the Beliefs of Our Community

 For urgent matters or on nights, weekends or holidays, please call the Hospital operator at 919.736.1110 and ask the operator to page Pastoral Care.

-Wayne Memorial Hospital is proud to offer expert medical care and treatment, including pastoral care, in Goldsboro.
+Wayne UNC Health Care is proud to offer expert medical care and treatment, including pastoral care, in Goldsboro.
 We also serve patients from Clinton, Greenville, Kinston, LaGrange, Mount Olive, Princeton, Rocky Mount, Smithfield, Wilson and throughout Wayne County, NC.